v7 on-premise & hybrid

 Hardware and infrastructure

 General guidelines for hardware requirements for on-premise Campaign Classic are detailed on this page.

 The consulting team can provide hosted customers with a tool that allows you to easily view how much space is used by various types of tables in the database as well as the space used on the SFTP site.
 It additionally provides tools to allow you to clean up unnecessary data.
-Contact the Consulting or Support teams if you need this tool implemented.
+Contact Adobe Customer Care if you need this tool implemented.
 Here are a few important things to check using this tool: